beginnerprivacy/beginnerprivacy.com/content/articles/two-factor-authentication-and-why-you-need-it/index.md

 ---
-title: Two-Factor Authentication (2FA) & Why You Need It
+title: Two-Factor Authentication (2FA) and Why You Need It
 date: 2025-02-03
 authors:
   - name: PrintN